-There are different possibilities for storing data depending on your needs.
+There are different possibilities for organising data depending on your needs.
 While some are starting with a simple data warehouse, others are reaching the capacity of utilising a data mesh.
-We will define some concepts that will help understand the different storage options and how it can benefit your business.
+We will define some concepts that will help understand the different organisation options and how it can benefit your business.

 Data warehouse is a first step in storing data and it is known to be a good option for reporting, sustaining decision-making through quantitative and qualitative facts.
 In essence, a data warehouse is a consolidated and structured repository for your data assets, through ETL (extract, transform, load) data modelling principles.
 As a result, this method can transform the data based on predefined reporting schemas, supporting the business in various way: